DawidAbram/react-simple-portfolio/README.md

+# Simple React Portfolio

+Hi there! 👋

+This is the source code of a simple portfolio website using React.
+You can find a video of me building it on [YouTube](https://youtu.be/f6Imh_Kr5vk).

+You are free to use the code for your own projects however you like.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).